Home

 Doing both tests (PSG and MSLT) helps the doctor come up with a more solid diagnosis.
 If the sleep specialist suspects Narcolepsy, the multiple sleep latency test will give definite results.

-So, the MSLT is necessary in most of the cases, because it measures sleep latency, which is a measure of how long it takes a person to fall asleep during the daytime.
-And as you already know, excessive sleepiness is one of the symptoms of sleep apnea and narcolepsy.
+The MSLT is necessary in most of the cases, because it measures sleep latency, which is a measure of how long it takes a person to fall asleep during the daytime.

 To measure sleep latency, you will simply be asked to return to the sleep room several times during the day for 20 minute rest periods, while the polysomnograph records whether you fall asleep and exactly how long it takes to do so.

-Keep in mind that normal individuals either do not fall asleep during these short designated nap times, or take a long time to fall asleep, more that 20 minute during daytime.
 However, people who fall asleep in less than 5 minutes are likely to require treatment for a sleep disorder, as are those who quickly develop REM sleep during their naps.

+You will be attached to wires, almost the same like in the previous night test.
 You will be detached from the recorder between MSLT naps and will be free to watch TV, read, walk around, or even go to the cafeteria for lunch.
 Of course, you will still have all your electrodes attached and a clump of wires dangling around your neck.

 Some people are not bothered a bit by this, but others feel a little like a freak and prefer to have lunch delivered so they do not have to wander very far from the sleep center.